 45. Plumbing is now getting more automated, you can now use and flush a toilet hands free, and then wash your hands, hands free.

-48. 4 litres of petrol can contaminate approximately 2.8 million litres of water.
+48. Four litres of petrol can contaminate approximately 2.8 million litres of water.

-49. In Australia, a plumbing apprenticeship takes 4 years to complete a certificate 3 and a further 2 years of college before you have your certificate 4 and are able to own your own plumbing business.
+49. In Australia, a plumbing apprenticeship takes four years to complete a certificate III and a further two years of college before you have your certificate IIII.
+Then you are able to own your own plumbing business.

 50. 80% of the Australian population lives near the coast.